 It is when the tailwind component is between 0 and 10 knots that pilots of large, heavy aircraft request non-conforming easterly departures to maximize their headwind component and meet minimum takeoff length requirements for the weight of the aircraft.
-Historically, the operators requesting to depart contrary to current flow conditions are long-haul passenger and cargo carriers with heavily loaded aircraft heading to destinations such as Sydney, Singapore, Tokyo, and Beijing.4 conforming operations; the requests are not made for non-operational reasons.
-At the same time, LAWA argues that imposition of the proposed restriction "...would not ban any flights or cause air carriers to cancel service or divert flights to alternate airports".5 However, it is clear that, in order to comply with the restriction, operational "adjustments" will be necessary.
-As noted by LAWA, such adjustments will likely include reduced payloads and/or delayed flights.
+Historically, the operators requesting to depart contrary to current flow conditions are long-haul passenger and cargo carriers with heavily loaded aircraft heading to destinations such as Sydney, Singapore, Tokyo, and Beijing.

-In other words, LAWA recognizes that there is a valid operational need for the non-
+In other words, LAWA recognizes that there is a valid operational need for the nonconforming operations; the requests are not made for non-operational reasons.
+At the